intact-square/feedback-form-angular/README.md

 ## 20. Adding formControlName to textarea

-##21.
-Adding formControlName to radio buttons
+## 21. Adding formControlName to radio buttons
 Note that better to replace name with formControlName or.
 Name and formControlName should be same.

-##22.
-Hiding the detailed feedback section if gender is male
+## 22. Hiding the detailed feedback section if gender is male
 Use get handler to get any formcontrol value in HTML template

-##23.
-Change classes
+## 23. Change classes
 ng-untouched - if input has not been touched even once ng-touched - if input is once touched or focused ng-pristine - if input's value has not been changed even once ng-dirty - if input's value has changed atleast once

+## 24. Using valueChanges event to subscribe to change event of an input
+valueChanges.subscribe and .get() handler